-Available To - NWC scholarships are available to students who pursue Associate of Arts (AA), Associate of Science (AS), Associate of Applied Science (BAS) degrees.
+Available To - NWC scholarships are available to students who pursue Associate of Arts (AA), Associate of Science (AS), Associate of Applied Science (AAS), or Bachelor of Applied Science (BAS) degrees.

 Cost of Attendance - If financial aid awards for the award year exceed the student's annual Cost of Attendance calculation, NWC scholarship funding may be reduced.